Art Auctions in Ontario, Toronto & Canada - Online Live Art Auctions Guide

 Authentication and Provenance

-Arctic art authentication is also crucial for collectors.
-The Inuit Art Foundation verifies the authenticity of pieces.
-For important items, special documents are required.
-The Canadian Cultural Property Export Review Board also has tight restrictions to protect these valuable pieces.
+Arctic art authentication is crucial for collectors.
+The Inuit Art Foundation helps verify the authenticity of pieces, and for important items, special documentation is required.
+The Canadian Cultural Property Export Review Board also enforces strict regulations to protect these valuable works.

 Fine Spirits and Luxury Collectibles